Example Problems

 PROBLEM 4.23

-the ascending node is 75 degrees.
-Calculate the angle change required to change the
+of the ascending node is 75 degrees.
+Calculate the angle change required to

-inclination to 32 degrees and the longitude of the ascending node to 80 degrees.
+change the inclination to 32 degrees and the longitude of the ascending node to

 SOLUTION,